The hydrogen bond (H-bond) is a SPECIAL CASE of polar interaction.

-involved.
-Note that in the picture below that the covalent the O-H bond is pointing directly toward a lone pair of electrons on
+Orientation must be favorable and highly specific.
+You must be able to draw a "straight line" between the three atoms involved.
+Note that in the picture below that the covalent the O-H bond is pointing directly toward a lone pair of electrons on the "O" atom of the neighboring molecule.
+We can draw a straight line through all three of these atoms.

 Distance must be short.
 The distance between the two "O" atoms in the picture below is very short.
-In fact the distance is
+In fact the distance is actually shorter than that calculated for two "O" atoms and one "H" atom.
+Since both "O" atoms are somewhat negatively charged, this short distance can occur IF and ONLY IF there is a somewhat positively charged hydrogen atom in the middle.

 Depicted are the sidechains of a threonine and a serine.
 Note the orientation of the "O-H" bond of the serine relative to the "O" atom of th threonine.